 The Montessori Environment

 The Montessori classroom is designed to be a prepared environment.
-This classroom is developed to facilitate learning, creativity, and observation in the mind of the young students.
+This classroom is developed to facilitate learning, creativity, and observation in the mind of young students.
 It taps into the natural cognitive and emotional development of the child, aside from the physical environment, and the student-centered lessons and activities that are significantly different from the teacher-centered lessons and activities offered by traditional classrooms.

 Mixed Age Classroom